open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 appropriate to use the Event API when these properties fit your requirements:

 * A consistent schema that can be identified by a name is necessary.
-* A semantic convention needs to be defined.
-We do not define semantic conventions for logs.
 * Analysis by an Observability platform is the intended use case.
 For
   example: statistics, indexing, machine learning, session replay.
+* A semantic convention needs to be defined.
+We do not define semantic conventions for LogRecords that are not Events.

 If any of these properties fit your requirements, we recommend using the Event API.
 Events are described in more detail in the[semantic conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/events.md).

 Please note that Events are sent directly to the OTel Log SDK, which currently lacks a number of advanced features present in popular log frameworks.
-For example: pattern logging, file rotation, network appenders, etc. These features cannot be used with events at this time.
+For example: pattern logging, file rotation, network appenders, etc. These features cannot be used with Events at this time.

 ## EventLoggerProvider